Gene Tenace: Career statistics

 In a 15-year major league career, Tenace played in 1,555 games, accumulating 1,060 hits in 4,390 at bats for a .241 career batting average along with 201 home runs, 674 runs batted in and an on-base percentage of .388.
 He not only caught nearly 900 games, but also played first base over 600 times.
 Tenace ended his career with a .986 fielding percentage as a catcher and a .993 fielding percentage as a first baseman.
 He reached 20 home runs in five of his seven seasons as a regular, with a high of 29 in 1975.
 After becoming an everyday player in 1973, he did not have an on-base average below .370 until his final year; his OBP was above .400 five times and over .390 (about 60 points above the league average) an additional three times, ending his career with an impressive .388 on-base percentage.
 Six times he drew more than 100 bases on balls, and he led his league twice.
 He set the American League record for having the lowest batting average while leading the league in walks in 1974 when he posted a .211 batting average with a league-leading 110 walks.
 In 1977, he had a .415 on-base percentage while posting a .233 batting average, the second lowest batting average with a .400 on-base percentage in major league history.
 Less than half of his career trips to first base came via base hits, reaching 1,075 times through walks (984) and being hit by pitches (91) as opposed to only 1,060 hits.
+His ratio of on-base percentage to batting average (1.61) is the highest of any player in major league history with at least 4,000 plate appearances.

 In his book, The Bill James Historical Baseball Abstract, baseball historian Bill James ranked Tenace 23rd all-time among major league catchers.
-Chuck Rosciam, a baseball historian and a member of the Society for American Baseball Research, believes that Tenace deserves to be enshrined in the Baseball Hall of Fame.
-Using six offensive measures–batting average, on-base percentage, slugging percentage, runs batted in, runs created and win shares, all league-era adjusted—Rosciam ranks Tenace sixth offensively behind Mickey Cochrane, Mike Piazza, Bill Dickey, Gabby Hartnett and Joe Torre among catchers.
-Among major league catchers, he is fourth overall in career on-base percentage (OBP) behind Mickey Cochrane, Wally Schang and Joe Mauer.
+Chuck Rosciam, a baseball historian and a member of the Society for American Baseball Research, ranked Tenace as the fourth-greatest offensive catcher in MLB history, behind Mike Piazza, Roger Bresnahan, and Mickey Cochrane.
+Among major league catchers, Tenace is fourth overall in career on-base percentage (OBP) behind Mickey Cochrane, Wally Schang and Joe Mauer.
 He is tied with Johnny Bench and Joe Torre for third in career on-base plus slugging percentage (OPS) behind only Roy Campanella and Yogi Berra.